alshahriarrubel/FPA-Net/README.md

 # How to run
 * Download this repository and upload to Google Drive
-* Open the .ipynb file in Google Colab
+* Open the FPANet_DeepGlobe.ipynb file in Google Colab
 * Change the directory for data based on where your data are stored
 * Run the .ipynb file